oubino/z_disk/README.md

         -a If specified then aligns each z-disk with x axis - note that distances between points are not PERFECTLY preserved but errors are very small (errors in distances ~10^-11)
     ```

-6. Visualise

-    - Visualise the .csv pointcloud data and optionally denoise (remove outliers) using DBSCAN
+6. Visualise the .csv pointcloud data and optionally denoise (remove outliers) using DBSCAN

     - Note limitation of this is that have to manually go through the list of input files visualise each and decide [could instead script this]

     ```shell